jabbar-gabbar/spear/docs/schedule-task.md

 ## Mount a network attached drive or an external drive

-Skip this step if you don't want to connect an external or a network drive
+Skip this step if you don't want to connect an external or a network drive.

 ```shell
 sudo apt install cifs-utils